 The permit is a combined National Pollutant Discharge Elimination System (NPDES) and State Waste Discharge General Permit.

-to receive email notifications about this permit.
+Join our listserv to receive email updates about this permit.

 Modifications to the 2016 Permit